 Now, this is the most important part.
 In order to give the command to fire, you and your guide must agree on the right signal.
 I can’t tell you how many times confusion at the trigger has cost me a shot, or made one less than on the mark.
 If hearing protection is in place, your guide might want to tap three times rapidly on a shoulder.
 They can also whisper, “Fire” if no hearing protection is in place.

-All emotion aside, when do people generally feel most vulnerable to attack?
+Ask yourself, when do people generally feel most vulnerable to attack?
 The answer is, of course.
 When your vision is at its weakest, “at night”.
 And who better to safely maneuver and assess their surroundings in this largely alien environment than someone who always has to do it, sun or moon.
-While imaginations are rare and wonderful things, they should never be used to conjure up outrageous fictitious scenarios in order to take away the freedoms of any group of people.
+While imaginations are rare and wonderful things, they should never be used to conjure up outrageous fictitious scenarios in order to try and take away the freedoms of any group of people.
 What those opposed to blind people being allowed to exercise their Second Amendment Right to Bear Arms are essentially saying to the mugger or rapist out there is, “Target blind men and women.
 You can do whatever you want as they can’t identify you, nor will we allow them to defend themselves against you.”
 And is it then oh right to deny blind people other rights, free speech, do process, and so forth, until those of lesser vision are reduced to something less than human?
 “It won’t happen to me, because I’m me,” is foolish thinking, as anyone can loose their sight from illness, accident, violence, or old age.
 No one is immune, trust me, and I don’t think you want your freedoms to vanish with your eyesight.

 But always remember, carrying guns is not fun, cool, or somehow makes you a police officer or live action hero.
 A CCW permit is only meant for the defense of you and yours, meaning yourself; a close friend or relative.
 But even if you use your weapon in the most righteous manner and escape criminal prosecution, somebody somewhere will most likely file a civil action against you that will require years of lawyers fees and time in court.
 In addition, there will more than likely be a social price to pay.
 You may loose your job.
 You might be excommunicated by the congregation at your place of worship.
 Your spouse might divorce you.
 Friends and even relatives might desert you, finding the thought of you killing someone a little too tough to accept.
 But at the risk of being blunt here, you have to ask yourself if spending your life in a wheelchair or lying in a coffin is a better alternative?
 The bottom-line is to make sure when you drop that hammer that it is out of 110% necessity.